It was twenty years later and those muffle voices still hurt.

 Until this morning.

 I love watching the old ice shows and competitions my dad shot when I was younger.
 Although, he didn’t capture my least favourite solo from the 1990 Arborg Ice Show: Movie Mania.

 Despite my coach’s efforts, I was a very stiff and awkward skater at that time.
 When I would enter a jump, my leg would inch upwards.
 My spins were extremely fast, but on two feet.
 Too be honest, at that time, I wasn’t very graceful.
 And would it kill me to smile?

 I decided to not use my competitive program for the ice show.
 Since the show was called “Movie Mania,” I thought it’d be cool to use the Theme from St. Elmo’s Fire.

 All 3 minutes and 30 seconds.

+Wearing a hot pink dress with a white lace underskirt, I waited for my name to be called.
 I wanted to create magic on the ice.
-Instead, I think I sent half of the crowd to the concession stand.
+Instead, I think I sent half of the audience to the concession stand.